communitiesuk/auto-ml-pipeline/README.md

-# Automatic regression pipeline
+# Automatic machine learning pipeline

-We have created a multi-stage modelling pipeline which can be applied to any regression machine learning problem.
+We have created a multi-stage modelling pipeline which can be applied to any regression, or binary classification machine learning problem.
 The following guidance explains how to run the pipeline using your own data.

 The pipeline is implemented using the scikit-learn library.